- Why Can’t I Sleep Through The Night?

 What If Nothing Changes?

-If after you have tried making those changes in your bedroom and you still find it very difficult to get to deep sleep, you may consider seeing a doctor to get some professional advice.
+If, after you have tried making those changes in your bedroom and you still find it very difficult to get to deep sleep, you may consider seeing a doctor get some professional advice.

 It is important that you know if there may be some medical reasons causing you to struggle to sleep.
 Don’t take for granted your inability to sleep.